FGV’s Public Transparency Program and the Transparency Evaluation Network

 Identity-Neutrality in Freedom of Information Regimes

 Since 2014, the PTP has been researching the role of identity and identity-neutrality in freedom of information (FOI) requesting processes.
 Under the aegis of Open Government Partnership commitments, we worked on this issue with NGOs, including Artigo 19, Abraji, and Transparency International, and also in concert with Brazil’s Federal Comptroller General (CGU).
 The PTP undertook several field experiments to show that public servants were not only “Googling” requesters but also discriminating based on identities.
 We also surveyed laws around the world to show that this phenomenon has not been addressed by most FOI regimes.
 A law was enacted in 2017 (13.460) that paved the way for identity-neutral requests at the federal level.
 We detailed this success in a policy report published by the OECD.
-We also just received notice of an acceptance by the journal Governance of an article on a major field experiment.
-The Tentative name is “Googling the Requester: Identity-Questing and Discrimination in Public Service Provision”.
+We also recently published this research as, “Googling the Requester: Identity-Questing and Discrimination in Public Service Provision”.

 Currently, I am involved in several research projects at different stages of data collection, analysis or writing.
 These include: